 How to Traders use Contango and Backwardation to their Advantage

-Traders obviously know how to benefit out of both the situations in the market.
+Traders obviously know how to benefit from both situations in the market.
 It is just the approach that must change in order to enter into successful contracts in both situations.
 So, in contango, the spot prices are lower and the futures prices are higher.
 Knowing this, traders start purchasing the commodity at the spot price and enter into a futures contract.
-Since the futures price of the commodity is higher, the trader will benefit upon maturity of the futures contract when he will be selling the commodity at this higher price.
+Since the futures price of the commodity is higher, the trader will benefit upon maturity of the futures contract when he is selling the commodity at this higher price.

-Investors, however know, that there is a cost of carry involved in this strategy.
-So, in contango situation, when you purchase the commodity on its spot price, and enter into a futures contract maturing in one year, you will have to keep the commodity in good shape.
+Investors, however, know, that there is a cost of carry involved in this strategy.
+So, in a contango situation, when you purchase the commodity at its spot price and enter into a futures contract maturing in one year, you will have to keep the commodity in good shape.
 This means, that you might have to rent a godown (warehouse) to keep the physical inventory.
 Additionally, you need to get insurance cover for your stock, another cost.
 Apart from these two, you will not be able to invest the same money in any other investment opportunity, at least bank interest, for one year.
 Investors take all these costs into consideration before investing their money.